davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 Reaction: If you have a loaded ranged weapon and a model moves to Engage you in combat, you may as a reaction spend your Move action and Standard action to Shoot the attacker before he makes his attack.
 Your Shooting attack may be taken at any range you wish.
 If you do Shoot the attacker you cannot Switch weapon and you gain Disadvantage on your defence roll.

+### Fearless

+Fearless models never have to roll morale.

 ### First strike

 Reaction: If you have not used your Standard action, you may spend your Standard action to make a Melee attack against your attacker before she attacks you.